-The university is proud to offer Purple Heart parking passes to those individuals who qualify for them.
-An individual, upon showing proof of being a Purple Heart medal recipient, will be issued a hanging pass which will allow him/her to park in any space on campus that is not otherwise assigned to a specific individual.
+Purple Heart Parking: The university is proud to offer Purple Heart parking passes to those individuals who qualify for them.
+An individual, upon showing proof of being a Purple Heart medal recipient, will be issued a hanging pass which will allow them to park in any space on campus that is not otherwise assigned to a specific individual.
 It should be noted that faculty, staff and students who qualify for a Purple Heart parking pass, must still purchase and display a university parking decal.

 Article III - Registration of Vehicles

-Section 300 OPERATOR RESPONSIBILITY: Every faculty member, staff member, student and contracted employee of or at Shippensburg University, who possesses, maintains or operates a vehicle on the campus, shall register and obtain a proper parking permit decal from the university Police department.
-Vehicles must be registered and a parking permit decal obtained even if use is intermittent.
-A fee established by the university will be charged for each decal.
-Vehicles are not considered registered until the parking decal is permanently affixed to the right rear bumper.
+Section 300 OPERATOR RESPONSIBILITY: Every faculty member, staff member, student, and contracted employee of or at Shippensburg University, who possesses, maintains or operates a vehicle on the campus, shall register and obtain a proper parking permit.
+Vehicles must be registered and a parking permit obtained even if use is intermittent.
+A fee established by the university will be charged for each permit.
+Vehicles are not considered registered until the parking hangtag is hung upon the rear-view mirror and is clearly visible.
 Faculty and staff may not register vehicles that will be operated by their dependents that will be attending the university.
-If the dependent is using a vehicle registered by a member of the faculty or staff, a student decal must be displayed and the vehicle parked in the appropriate student parking area at the time the student is operating the vehicle.
+If the dependent is using a vehicle registered by a member of the faculty or staff, a student permit must be displayed and the vehicle parked in the appropriate student parking area at the time the student is operating the vehicle.
 Violation of this regulation will result in a $50.00 illegal registration fine.

 Section 301 PROHIBITED OPERATION/REGISTRATION: All registered students may operate, permit to be operated or register a motor vehicle at Shippensburg University, subject to the limitations listed in Section 306 of these regulations.